 The CEO: Needs Meets Exceeds Unable

 Improvement Expectations Expectations to Assess

-13. Provides clear, accurate and

-informative written reports and

-memoranda.

-14. Communicates effectively in oral
+9. Communicates effectively in oral and

-reports, presentations, and other
+written reports, presentations, and

-communications.
+other communications.

-15. Articulates a clear and appropriate
+10. Articulates a clear and appropriate

 strategy and direction for the

 organization.

-16. Responds appropriately to unexpected

-events and changes in the

-environment, making reasonable

-changes and trade-offs.

-17. Is responsive to questions and concerns
+11. Is responsive to questions and concerns

 of board members.

-18. Welcomes feedback, suggestions, new
+12. Welcomes feedback, suggestions, new

 ideas, and constructive criticism.

-19. Demonstrates a strong service
+13. Demonstrates a strong service

 orientation towards the membership.

-20. Demonstrates a strong service

-orientation towards key stakeholders.

-21. Demonstrates appropriate leadership
+14. Demonstrates appropriate leadership

 and oversight of the investment

 function.

-22. Demonstrates appropriate leadership
+15. Demonstrates appropriate leadership

 and oversight of the benefit

 administration function.

-23. Demonstrates appropriate leadership
+16. Demonstrates appropriate leadership

 and oversight of the actuarial function.

-24. Demonstrates an ability to work
+17. Demonstrates an ability to work

 effectively with the senior

 management team.

-25. Promotes staff satisfaction,
+18. Promotes staff satisfaction,

 development, and recognition.

-26. Promotes appropriate leadership

-development opportunities for staff

-such as leadership training, team

-assignments, and special projects.